Kumungchi/adjective-rating/README.md

 ## Contact

-For any questions regarding the project, please contact **Matias Bunnik** or the **Department of Psychology at the University of Ostrava**.
+For any questions regarding the project, please contact **Matias Bunnik** at matias.bunnik.s01@osu.cz or the **Department of Psychology at the University of Ostrava**.